 Welcome to the Research Staff part of the BU Research Blog!
-In this section you can find out information about our Research Staff Association, training and development opportunities for research staff, careers guidance, and what BU is doing to implement the Concordat to Support the Career Development of Researchers.
+In this section you can find out information about our Research Staff Association, training and development opportunities for research staff, careers guidance, and what BU is doing to transition to and implement the 2019 Concordat to Support the Career Development of Researchers.

 Vitae is the UK organisation championing the personal, professional and career development of doctoral researchers and research staff in higher education institutions and research institutes, and they often run courses and events aimed specifically at staff and postgraduate researchers.
 The Vitae website is an excellent source of information for researchers and managers of researchers – http://www.vitae.ac.uk/

-BU Code of Practice for the Employment and Career Development of Research Staff
+BU Code of Practice for the Recruitment and Career Development of Research Staff

-In 2014 BU published its first Code of Practice for the Employment and Development of Research Staff.
+Since 2014, BU has published its Code of Practice for the Recruitment and Development of Research Staff.
 The code provides guidance on the University’s expectations for the recruitment, support, management and development of research staff in line with the Concordat to Support the Career Development of Researchers (2008) and the European Charter for Researchers (2005).
 It is relevant to research staff and their managers as well as to BU staff in general.
 It has been written by the University’s Research Concordat Steering Group and is one of the objectives from our action plan to further align BU’s policy and practice to the seven principles of the Concordat and to further improve the working environment for research staff at BU.
+These will be reviewed as BU transitions to the new Concordat, launched in 2019.

 BU Research Staff Association

 Formed in 2014, the BU Research Staff Association (RSA) is a forum to promote BU research culture.
 Research staff from across BU are encouraged to attend to network with others researchers, disseminate their work, discuss career opportunities, hear updates on how BU is implementing the Research Concordat, and give feedback or raise concerns that will help to develop and support the research community at BU.
-Find out further information and the dates of upcoming meetings here: http://blogs.bournemouth.ac.uk/research/researcher-toolbox/bu-research-staff-association/
+Find out further information here:

 Training and development opportunities for researchers